fjwright/Run-REDUCE/README.md

 * V1.31 Sum or Product template.
 Use Text instead of Label for the text at the top of each template.
 This seems to avoid truncated text reliably and portably.
+* Add a Symbolic/Numeric switch to the Integrate template.
+Make the expression templates a little wider.